IconTheGreat/100-days-of-solidity/README.md

 If you are learning Solidity, you can:

 - Clone the repository to explore individual examples.
-- Read each day’s contract and test files to understand their logic.
+- Read each project’s contract and test files to understand their logic.
 - Run the tests locally to see how contracts behave.
 - Use the code as a reference or starting point for your own projects.